Volkswagen AG (VOW3.F) (ETR:VOW3) Given a €160.00 Price Target at Sanford C. Bernstein

-Sanford C. Bernstein set a €160.00 ($188.24) target price on Volkswagen AG (VOW3.F) (ETR:VOW3) in a report released on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a sell rating on the stock.
+Sanford C. Bernstein set a €160.00 ($188.24) price target on Volkswagen AG (VOW3.F) (ETR:VOW3) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The firm currently has a sell rating on the stock.

 Volkswagen AG (VOW3.F) Company Profile